 The Kia e-Niro is an award-winning, spacious EV, providing remarkable range for its price

-The Kia E-Niro – along with the Hyundai Kona Electric – is a game-changer in 2019 in the UK EV market.
+The Kia E-Niro – along with the Hyundai Kona Electric – is a game-changer in the UK EV market.

 The e-Niro is a fully-electric (BEV), spacious SUV offering fantastic value for money.
 You no longer have to pay £60,000+ to get 250 miles of range on a single charge.